m42-health/cross-examination-framework/README.md

-# MEDIC: A Comprehensive Framework For Leading Indicators of LLM Performance in Clinical Applications: Cross-Examination Framework
+# MEDIC: Cross-Examination Framework

 The Cross-Examination Framework is a Python API designed to evaluate the performance of LLMs in clinical generation tasks such as summarization, clinical and SOAP note generation.
+It is integrated into the broader MEDIC evaluation framework. ([Preprint](https://arxiv.org/abs/2409.07314), [🤗 leaderboard](https://huggingface.co/spaces/m42-health/MEDIC-Benchmark)).

 ![Cross-Examination Framework](cross-examination-diagram.png)